Azure/azureml-assets/assets/promptflow/models/ask-wikipedia/description.md

-This sample demonstrates the application of Q&A using GPT, enhanced by incorporating information from Wikipedia to make the answer more grounded.
-This process involves searching for a relevant Wikipedia link and extracting its page contents.
-The Wikipedia contents serve as an augmented prompt for the GPT chat API to generate a response.
+The "Ask Wikipedia" is a Q&A model that employs GPT3.5 to answer questions using information sourced from Wikipedia, ensuring more grounded responses.
+This process involves identifying the relevant Wikipedia link and extracting its contents.
+These contents are then used as an augmented prompt, enabling GPT3.5 to generate an accurate response to the question.

 ### Inference samples